galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-counts-to-genes/tutorial.md

 ![Stripchart Plot](../../images/rna-seq-counts-to-genes/stripcharts.png "Stripcharts of top genes"){: width="950px"}

-## Interactive plots (Glimma)
+## Interactive DE plots (Glimma)

-An interactive version of the mean-difference plots is output by the limma-voom tool via the [Glimma](https://github.com/Shians/Glimma) package, if a gene annotation file is provided.
-A link to a html page is generated in the `Report` that allows the user to search for their favourite gene.
+Interactive versions of the MD and Volcano plots can be output by the limma-voom tool via the [Glimma](https://github.com/Shians/Glimma) package, if a gene annotation file is provided and `Glimma Interactive Plots` is selected.
+Links to the Glimma html pages are generated in the `Report`.

+Let's take a look at the interactive MD plot.
 Click on the `Glimma_MDPlot_basalpregnant-basallactate.html` link in the `Report`.
 You should see a two-panel interactive MD plot like below.
 The left plot shows the log-fold-change vs average expression.
 The right plot shows the expression levels of a particular gene of each sample by groups (similar to the stripcharts).
 Hovering over points on left plot will plot expression level for corresponding gene, clicking on points will fix the expression plot to gene.
 Clicking on rows on the table has the same effect as clicking on the corresponding gene in the plot.

 <iframe src="../../images/rna-seq-counts-to-genes/glimma/MD-Plot.html" width="100%" height="1000"></iframe>